rwols/gintonic/README.md

 # Roadmap

-- Refactor Material to NOT derive from Asset.
+- Refactor Material to NOT derive from Object.
 - Refactor ShaderProgram to derive from Asset.
 - Refactor Mesh to derive from Asset.
 - Refactor Light to derive from Asset.
-- Refactor Boost.Filesystem away (and use a fileystem library on github).
-- Refactor Boost.Serialization away (use cereal instead).
-- Think about embedding Python or ChaiScript.
-Which one?
-Both?
-Others?
+- Embed Python3, see Behaviour class.
 - Create a Transform class, derived from Component.
 - Get ImGui to work nicely with the Renderer.
 - Refactor the Renderer god-class.